MDABDULLAH1704/MDABDULLAH1704/README.md

 - 👋 Hi, I’m @MDABDULLAH1704
-- 👀 I’m interested in Coding and Fitness
+- 👀 I’m interested in Coding
 - 🌱 I’m currently learning MERN stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...